Pat Green: Music career

 In 2008, Green released "Let Me", as the first single from what would become his final album released on a label, What I'm For.
 The single was No. 12 on the country charts (his first Top 20 single since "Feels Just Like It Should" reached No. 13 in 2006.)
 Initially, "Country Star" was released as the second single, but it was withdrawn shortly after the title track ("What I'm For") began receiving airplay.
 "Country Star" peaked at No. 32, and "What I'm For" was No. 28 on the country charts in July 2009.
 He parted ways with BNA Records shortly afterwards.

 Washed out in 2011, Green announced his return to Texas and independent music.
 On September 2, 2014, Taste of Country premiered the official lyric video for a new song, "Girls from Texas", featuring Lyle Lovett.
 On September 16, 2014, "Girls from Texas" was made available on iTunes.
 On May 18, 2015, Green released a new single, "While I Was Away".
 The video, an ode to long-distance parents, premiered on People.com on May 22.
 "While I Was Away" was inducted into Taste of Country's Showdown Hall of Fame after winning five consecutive fan-voted rounds against artists including Blake Shelton, Dierks Bentley, Cassadee Pope, and David Nail.

 Green's self-released Home debuted on digital media on August 14, 2015, and entered on the Top Country Albums chart at No. 5.
 The album has appearances from Lyle Lovett, Sheryl Crow, and more.
 The twelfth single from the album, "Day One" was released to Texas radio on May 2, 2016.
 Green released the single "Drinkin' Days" himself on May 26, 2017.
 On his 46th birthday, April 5, 2018, Dancehall Dreamin': A Tribute to Pat Green came out.
 The album features covers of 10 Pat Green hits along with commentary about each song.
 On July 20, 2018, he released the single "Friday's Comin'" worldwide.

 On September 2, 2022, Green released his first album in seven years, "Miles and Miles of You", produced by Dwight A. Baker.

 Personal life

 Green was born in San Antonio to Craven Earl Green and Patricia Burgess.
 He grew up in Waco, Texas, where he attended Vanguard College Preparatory School for grades 7–12.
 His father was a former U.S. Air Force officer and stage actor who influenced his son's love of music.
 His parents divorced when he was seven.
 His mother later remarried.
 After high school, Green attended Texas Tech University where he was a member of the FarmHouse fraternity.

 Green is an ardent fan of Major League Baseball's Texas Rangers.
 "I Like Texas", a song from his 1995 self-released album, Dancehall Dreamer, has been adopted as the Rangers' victory song.

-In July 2025, Green's younger brother, John, the latter's wife, Julia, and their two youngest children were killed in the Central Texas floods.
+On July 4 2025, Green's younger brother, John, the latter's wife, Julia, and their two youngest children were killed in the Central Texas floods.